News I published 20 November 2023 I Dirk Hoogenboom

 Only Polish installers report a decrease in the share of projects in which sustainability is taken into account.
 In the other five countries, that has increased.
-The largest growth of sustainability installation projects was seen by installers in Belgium, the United Kingdom and France.
+The largest growth of sustainability installation projects was seen by installers in Belgium, the United Kingdom, and France.

 Customer demand is driving sustainability projects

-That increase is mainly driven by customers who more often ask for more sustainable options.
+That increase is mainly driven by customers, who more often ask for more sustainable options.
 As the graph shows, installers report that 79% of their business customers and a whopping 84% of their end-consumer customers show interest in sustainable options.
 Again, there are major differences per country.
-In the UK, only 63% of end consumer customers ask installers about sustainable options, whereas that share is 91% in the Netherlands.
+In the UK, only 63% of end-consumer customers ask installers about sustainable options, whereas that share is 91% in the Netherlands.

 So customer demand is the main driver for installing sustainable systems.
 But what are the sustainable options that these customers ask about?
 According to the installers, heat pumps are asked for the most.
-At some distance, photovoltaics follow as the second-most asked for sustainable product.
+At some distance, photovoltaics follow as the second-most-asked-for sustainable product.
 Both products show the impact of the war that Russia started in Ukraine.

-The gas prices that were already rising in 2021, skyrocketed after Russia invaded Ukraine in February 2022.
+The gas prices that were already rising in 2021 skyrocketed after Russia invaded Ukraine in February 2022.
 This woke up many countries to reduce or preferably eliminate dependency on Russian gas, while high gas bills moved consumers and businesses to reduce or preferably eliminate dependency on gas altogether.
-That is shown by the massive increase in interest in electric heat pumps, which are the main alternative for gas heating.
+That is shown by the massive increase in interest in electric heat pumps, which are the main alternative to gas heating.